 g-great! great job there.

 Damage control would have to wait for never, apparently.
 She still hasn’t retracted anything, but she would delete her messages, delete the channel she posted them in, and eventually nuke the entire Discord server entirely, as one might do if they were still just as angry but cogent enough to cover their tracks to avoid negative consequences.
-(For instance, neither Discord nor Patreon actually let you use their platforms to openly launch coordinated harassment campaigns.)
+(Neither Discord nor Patreon’s terms of service actually let you use their platforms to openly launch coordinated harassment campaigns.)

 Sarah Z received some additional information from What Pumpkin, which she pinned to the video as a comment: